 Can you check if this fix the issue?

-#4 Updated by Etienne MORO almost 2 years ago
+#4 Updated by Etienne MORO about 2 years ago

 - Assignee set to Alessandro Pasotti